Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 ## Estimation

 Once completed the prediction step, the effect of the measurements can be taken into account through the estimation equations, described in the [ref. doc](./Docs/sensor-fusion-ekf-reference.pdf) (pg.
 2, eq.
-(13), (17)).
+(13) to (17)).
 This step, however, is different depending whether we are receiveing Radar or Lidar measurements, and so we need to discriminate between the two.
+More specifically, we are going to identify the equations that are common to both cases, and factor them in their own method, and then consider what is left indepndently.

+### _Common estimation update_

+The nonlinearity of the Radar use case affects the actual meaurement update equation.
+All the others ([Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf), pg.
+2, eq.
+(14) to (17)) stay the same, and so they are grouped in the `UpdateCommon` method of [kalman_filter.cpp](./src/kalman_filter.cpp) (lines 93-11)

 ### _Case of Lidar measurements_

 The case of Lidar updates is actually the simplest one.
 This instrument is, in fact, capable of measuring directly the position of the vehicle in cartesian coordinates, so there is no need for linearization of the problem.
-The equations are implemented in the `Update` method in [kalman_filter.cpp](./src/kalman_filter.cpp) (lines 47-68).
+The equations are implemented in the `Update` method in [kalman_filter.cpp](./src/kalman_filter.cpp) (lines 50-60).

-The measurement matrix H and measurement noise matrix R are part of the EKF class constructor [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 27-29 and 36-38, respectively), and can be passed to the actual implementation before calling the method, as shown in [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 226-231):
+The measurement matrix H and measurement noise matrix R are part of the EKF class constructor [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 27-29 and 36-38, respectively), and can be passed to the actual implementation before calling the method, as shown in [FusionEKF.cpp](./src/FusionEKF.cpp) (lines 220-225):

 ```sh
     // Set H and R appropriately